greenhost/BackJob/README.md

 		'tableName' => 'e_background_job', // Name of DB table used
 		'cachePrefix' => 'EBackJobPrefix-',  // Prefix used in the cache 'errorTimeout' => 60, // Nr of seconds after which ALL requests time out, measured from the last update.
-		'userAgent' => 'Mozilla/5.0 Firefox/3.6.12' // Useragent used for the background request
+		'userAgent' => 'Mozilla/5.0 Firefox/3.6.12', // Useragent used for the background request
-	),
+		'backlogDays' => 30, // Number of days successfully completed request-entries are retained in the database 'allBacklogDays' => 60, // Number of days ALL entries (including failed) are retained in the database ),
 ),
 ~~~